How children’s lungs grow

 Stage 1: After conception

 The first stage of your baby’s lung development usually happens at 3-5 weeks during pregnancy.
-At five weeks, your baby is just 2mm long, but the major organs are already beginning to form.
+At five weeks, your baby is just 2mm long, but major organs are already beginning to form.

-These two buds will eventually become your baby’s right and left lungs.
+These two buds will eventually go on to become your baby’s right and left lungs.
 Your baby will then start to make lung movements in the womb as if they are practising breathing.

 Stage 2: Airways begin to form

 The second stage of lung development happens between 5-16 weeks during pregnancy.
-During this time your baby is growing rapidly.
-The major internal organs are in place by 12 weeks.
-At 14 weeks the baby measures 85mm from head to toe.
+During this time your baby is growing quickly.
+The major organs are in place by 12 weeks, and at 14 weeks your baby measures 85mm from head to toe.

 Your baby’s lungs will now start to develop the tree-like structure you see in adult lungs.
 Each lung bud starts to divide again and again, like the branches of a tree.

 These buds continue to divide throughout this stage.
 They may divide up to 20 times.